Do you have an issue with foreclosure? Or do you need help avoiding it? What are your options?

-What Is Foreclosure?
+In Portland Oregon – What Is Foreclosure?

-Selling Your House for Cash
+Selling Your Portland House for Cash

-Even though dealing with your mortgage this way still means letting go of your home, it can help you to avoid financial consequences.
+Even though dealing with your mortgage payments this way still means letting go of your home, it can help you avoid financial consequences.
 You might even end the deal with some money to start over.

-Who Can Help Me Avoid Foreclosure?
+Who Can Help Me Avoid Foreclosure In Portland, OR?

 By doing this, your lender has time to prepare some programs that can bring you a bit of relief and allow you to keep your house.
 Sometimes homeowners in Oregon make the terrible mistake of waiting until they don’t have any financial resources instead of searching for assistance earlier.
-As an effect, foreclosure prevention might be not possible.
+As an effect, foreclosure prevention might not be possible.

 How Can I Stop Foreclosure in Oregon?

-Thanks to Oregon law, you can reinstate your loan at any time, until five days before the sale.
+Thanks to Oregon law, you can reinstate your loan at any time until five days before the sale.
 According to this resolution, there is a limit on the money that a legal expert can charge for the process or trustee fees.
 These rules protect the consumer.

 Redeeming the Property Before the Sale

-Filing for Bankruptcy
+Filing for Bankruptcy & Oregon Timing Option

-Sometimes as a consumer you might need to file for bankruptcy.
+Sometimes as a consumer, you might need to file for bankruptcy.
 The best way to do it is to file for bankruptcy a day or a few days before the foreclosure.
 After you do it, according to Oregon’s laws, “automatic stay” goes into effect.

 The HUD offers very low-cost or even free housing counseling in Oregon and other states.